yufanzhouonline/MUDI/README.md

-# MUDI - Multichannel Data Integration for single cells
+# MUDI - Multiomic Data Integration for single cells

 ----------------------------------
-MUDI is a python package developed for integration of multichannel data for single cells such as single cell Hi-C, single cell RNA-seq, single cell ATAC-seq, single cell ChIP-seq, single cell DNA methylation and so on.
+MUDI is a python package developed for integration of multiomic data for single cells such as single cell Hi-C, single cell RNA-seq, single cell ATAC-seq, single cell ChIP-seq, single cell DNA methylation and so on.

 ### Citation: